Earth Science Grading Policy (COVID-19 Edition)

 Objectives for each nine weeks grading period are based on specific science units.
 Evaluations and resulting grades are derived from a variety of sources.

-- Classwork and Labs – Students will be required to complete all classwork within the time limits set by the teacher.
-Some classwork assignments will need to be completed at home and submitted by the end of school on the due date.
+- Classwork – Students will be required to complete all classwork within the time limits set by the teacher.
+Classwork assignments may be posted on days when students are in class (face to face) as well as on days when they are at home (virtual).
 Due dates will be set by the teacher.

-- Projects – A research-oriented project will be due at the end of each grading period.
-The teacher will provide the topics and rubrics for the projects and students will have a choice of which one they would like to pursue each time.
+- Projects – Research-oriented group projects will occasionally be assigned.
+The teacher will provide the topics and rubrics for the projects and student groups will determine what they would specifically like to research.

 Other Information to Consider